 TDAbleton is a tool for linking TouchDesigner tightly with Ableton Live.
 It offers full access to most everything going on in an Ableton set, both for viewing and setting.
 The TDAbleton system contains a number of components for 2 way communication, and a framework for building custom components and new features.

 TDAbleton operates through Ableton's MIDI Remote Scripts system and, when necessary, Max for Live (M4L) devices.
 Communication with TouchDesigner is via OSC (using UDP).
 It is fully network-capable, so TouchDesigner can be running on a separate machine from Ableton.
 The Python in TDAbleton extensively uses Ableton's Live Object Model.
+Much of the groundwork for this Python interface is based on research done by Julien Bayle's Structure Void.

-Common Ableton Tasks
+Common Ableton Tasksedit

 The following is a list of commonly used data from Ableton Live and where to find it in TDAbleton.